Caterham School: 1811-1884

+William Wilberforce (1759-1833) as depicted in Sir Thomas Lawrence's unfinished portrait in 1828, when Wilberforce was a governor of the school.

 Rev. John Townsend, the minister of the Jamaica Row Chapel at Bermondsey, founded the Congregational School in 1811 at 29 West Square, in Newington, London.
 The year before he had written to "ministers, officers and all other members and friends" of Congregationalist churches in England to share his concerns about the inadequate standard of education available to their sons.
 The abolitionist politician and philanthropist William Wilberforce was an early governor of the school until his death in 1833.

 In 1815, the school moved to a country house in Lewisham, then a rural village on the outskirts of London.
 Rev. William J. Hope, the Headmaster from 1823 to 1852, was a close lifelong friend of the historian and philosopher Thomas Carlyle.
 Hope met Carlyle when they were at school together at Annan Academy before both going to the University of Edinburgh.
 Though it is possible that Carlyle visited Hope at the school, it would only have been on an informal basis and so there is no record.
 Carlyle was greatly upset by Hope's death in 1853, which he described as a "mournful complexity of ill news".

 One of the earliest school photographs dates to around 1865 and depicts pupils at Lewisham with cricket bats.

-Nigel Watson notes that, somewhat unusually for the period, Thomas Rudd - Headmaster from 1859 to 1894 - disapproved of corporal punishment, writing that "I can do better without it".
+The historian Nigel Watson notes that, somewhat unusually for the period, Thomas Rudd - Headmaster from 1859 to 1894 - disapproved of corporal punishment, writing that "I can do better without it".
 During his tenure of 35 years, Rudd also strengthened the Old Boy network at the school, which contributed to the creation of the Old Caterhamians' London club being established in 1899.

 The school was at Lewisham for nearly seventy years, during which time it gained prominence.
 Samuel Morley, an abolitionist political radical and MP for Bristol was made Treasurer of the school from 1868.
 William Ewart Gladstone distributed Speech Day prizes to pupils of the school in 1875, the year after his first term as Prime Minister of the United Kingdom.